April 22, 2024

 Liquibase takes the migration method a step further by embracing the artifact-based approach.

-Artifact-based deployments are a kind of migration-based deployment that packages small, atomic, iterative changes into artifacts.
-These artifacts are committed to database version control before being reviewed, tested, and deployed.
+Artifact-based deployments are a kind of migration-based deployment that embraces the engineering mindset and packages small, atomic, iterative changes (ChangeSets) into artifacts called ChangeLogs.
+These artifacts are committed to version control before being reviewed, tested, and deployed.

 Why is artifact-based deployment a better method?

-In classic DevOps thinking, this innovative artifact-based approach uses smaller-scale changes as part of one whole change request, so you don’t just deploy and then succeed or fail entirely, without detail or context.
-Instead of having to rename files as you might in Flyway, Liquibase’s artifact deployments make it easy to move changes around and collaborate across teams.
+In classic DevOps thinking, this innovative artifact-based approach uses smaller-scale changes as part of one whole change request, so you don’t just deploy and then succeed or fail entirely without detail or context.
+Instead of having to rename files as you might in Flyway, Liquibase’s artifacts are built for collaboration, making it easy to update and move changes around as requirements and deadlines change.

 • Targeted rollbacks